 RF radiation, however, has been classified as “possibly carcinogenic to humans” by the International Agency for Research on Cancer based on potential links to a type of brain tumor.
 Therefore, one idea is that because smart meters emit RF radiation, they could increase cancer risk.
 Other claimed health effects include dizziness, fatigue and headaches.

 The best current evidence suggests that smart meters are safe.
 They have small power outputs, transmit data infrequently and produce RF radiation at significantly lower levels than the limits set by international authorities and the Federal Communications Commission.
-The benefits that smart meters offer utilities and their customers, however, are clear, and the technology will continue to play an integral role in the smart grid of the future.
+The benefits that smart meters offer utilities and their customers, however, are clear, and the technology will continue to play an integral role in the functioning of the electric grid.

 To learn more about this technology and its applications, view our webinar on smart meters and advanced metering infrastructure.